btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ### Pull Payments

-The feature of Pull payments is one we see fit for options like A subscription service, Refunds, Time Based billing for freelancers, Patronage, or a Balance withdrawal service.
+The feature of [pull payments](PullPayments.md) is one we see fit for options like A subscription service, refunds, time-based billing for freelancers, patronage, or a a withdrawal service.

 For a detailed description of the concept, please visit the [Pull Payments](PullPayments.md)

 ### Payouts

-The Payouts view gives an overview of the current Pull payments and their status.
+The `payouts` view gives an overview of the current pull payments and their status.
 If, for example, a refund has been issued and the claimant has accepted, this will show in Payouts.
 Here you will find the options to Approve and directly send the requested amount of the refund.
 When there are multiple instances of Pull payments, these can be selected and batched for sending out at once.